MEES (Minimum Energy Efficiency Standards)

 Common MEES (Minimum Energy Efficiency Standards) mistakes UK landlords make

-• Treating the 2026 minimum (Band E) as the long-term target — the proposed C minimum from 2028/2030 changes the upgrade economics now.
+- Treating the current minimum (Band E) as the long-term target — the confirmed EPC C minimum from 1 October 2030 (England) changes the upgrade economics now.

 What to do this week

-• Plan upgrades against the proposed EPC C deadline now — supply-chain lead times are 12–18 months.
+- Plan upgrades against the confirmed 1 October 2030 EPC C deadline now — supply-chain lead times are 12–18 months.

 Tracked inside LetCompliance